 A. No. The annuity claim form does not have to be notarized, but it must contain original ink signatures.

 Q. What is “capacity”?

 A. Capacity is the legal authority that entitles you to claim proceeds.
 If you are claiming on your own behalf, you are an “individual claimant” and should indicate your capacity as Individual.
 Do not use any other “title” unless you are actually claiming in that capacity.
-See the Special claimant information and signing in capacity instructions section on page 1 on the claim form for details.
+See the Special claimant information and signing in capacity instructions section for details.

 Q. If I make a mistake, how do I change information on the annuity claim form?

 A. Put a line through an incorrect answer and insert the correct information.
 DO NOT use correction fluid.
 The claimant must initial all corrections.

 Q. Will you accept a copy or fax of the original certified death certificate?

 A. No, we must have an original certified death certificate.